The First-Order Theory of Ground Tree Rewrite Graphs: An upper bound

 The proof of Theorem~\ref{thm:upper-main} will be divided into two steps.
 In a first step, we will reduce the FO-theory for a given ground tree rewrite graph to the FO-theory for a very simple word rewrite graph of the form $\Trans^+$, where $\Trans$ is a finite labelled graph.
 Note that if $V$ is the set of nodes of $\Trans$, then $V^+$ is the set of nodes of $\Trans^+$.
 Moreover, every edge in $\Trans^+$ replaces a single symbol in a word by another symbol.
 In our reduction, the size of the set $V$ will be doubly exponential in the input size (which is the size of the input formula plus the size of the input GTRS).
 In a second step, we will solve the FO-theory of a simple word structure $\Trans^+$ on an alternating Turing machine.
 More precisely, we will show the following result:

-\begin{theorem} There exists an alternating Turing-machine $M$, which accepts all pairs $( \Trans,\varphi)$, where $\Trans$ is a finite labelled graph and $\varphi$ is an FO-sentence over the signature of $\Trans$ with $\Trans^+ \models \varphi$.
-Moreover, $M$ runs in time $O(n^\ell \cdot |\varphi|)$, where $n$ is the number of nodes of $\Trans$ and $\ell$ is the quantifier rank of $\varphi$.
-Moreover, the number of alternations is bounded by $O(\ell)$. \end{theorem} We prove Theorem~\ref{thm:string} in Section~\ref{sec:string}.
+\begin{thm} There exists an alternating Turing-machine $M$, which accepts precisely those pairs $( \Trans,\varphi)$, where $\Trans$ is a finite labelled graph and $\varphi$ is an FO-sentence over the signature of $\Trans$ with $\Trans^+ \models \varphi$.
+Moreover, $M$ runs in time $O(n^{\ell+1} \cdot |\varphi|)$, where $n$ is the number of nodes of $\Trans$ and $\ell$ is the quantifier rank of $\varphi$.
+Finally, the number of alternations is bounded by $O(\ell)$. \end{thm} We prove Theorem~\ref{thm:string} in Section~\ref{sec:string}.
 Together with our first reduction, Theorem~\ref{thm:string} yields Theorem~\ref{thm:upper-main}.